daleonpz/Research-Project/abstract.md

 ========

 The purpose of this research project is to develop an application for Rover in-vehicle platform in the context of APPSTACLE project and Eclipse Kuksa ecosystem.
-The application allows a Rover to follow without human intervention a visual marker on another Rover.
+The application allows a Rover to follow a visual marker on another Rover without human intervention.
 `OpenCV` libraries and Eclipse Kuksa services are the main building blocks of the application.